🇮🇪 Travel Insurance for Ireland

 Healthcare & Medical Costs in Ireland

 GP visit: €50–65 (no free GP visits for most visitors).
 Emergency room: €100–300.
 Hospital day: €400–800 private.
 Public hospital treatment may be free for EU citizens but with significant waits.
-Ireland does NOT accept UK GHIC for non-emergency care since Brexit.
+UK residents keep access to necessary public care under the Common Travel Area — show your GHIC or proof of UK residency — but private care and repatriation are on you.

 Key Risks & Safety Concerns